AdelaideBaron/error-codes/README.md

 # Error Code filter
 An app to display machines and error codes, and the possible solutions, on a simple website.

+This was created for a specific engineer, however real data is not held in this repository.

 # How to use
 **⚠️⚠️ Any updates made to the error codes csv requires the app to be restarted ⚠️⚠️**